elatov/elatov.github.io/_posts/2013-09-11-combine-vobsub-subidx-format-subtitles-single-subrip-srt-format-file.md

     s/\<lt'd\>/It'd/g

-You can add your own, if think it&#8217;s missing something.
+You can add your own, if think it's missing something.
 Finally just rename the files so we can stay organized:

     $ mv file1.srt file1_after_ocr.srt
     $ mv file1_fixed.srt file1.srt